Skip to Main Content

 Additional program expenses include:

-• A required Level 2 Criminal Background Check with Fingerprints (typically $135-150, beginning of junior year)
+• A Level 2 Criminal Background Check with Fingerprints may be required (typically $135-150, beginning of junior year)

 • A solid white laboratory jacket ($25-35, beginning of sophomore or junior year)